-Here at Sardis Chiropractic, we are well-acquainted with all kinds of back pain.
-(We’re even better-acquainted with relieving pain if you need assistance in that area.)
+Here at the chiropractic clinic, we are well-acquainted with all kinds of back pain.
+(We’re even better acquainted with relieving pain if you need assistance in that area.)
 From your standard poor posture and desk job combination to ongoing chronic conditions, back pain affects most of us in our lifetimes . . . even if it can feel isolating to experience.
 Today, we wanted to share some of the shocking back pain statistics that blew our minds.
 Let’s jump straight in!

 1. Experts Predict 80% Of Americans Will Experience Back Pain In Their Lives

 Source: National Institute of Neurological Disorders and Stroke and the American Chiropractic Association have both stated that 80% of the population will experience lower back pain.